chesiver/chesiver.github.io/_posts/2018-04-26-java-array-list-sourcecode-reading.md

     }
 ```
 * The growing factor of ArrayList is 1.5.
+* If 1.5X old capacity is still small than desired capacity, then set new capacity as desired minCapacity.
 * MAX_ARRAY_SIZE is a little smaller than Integer.MAX_VALUE, which reserves some space for header words in VM.
 * If MAX_ARRAY_SIZE < minCapacity < Integer.MAX_VALUE, it tries to grow to length of Integer.MAX_VALUE.
 Looks weird.